-Join David Gassner for an in-depth discussion in this video What you need to know before watching this course, part of Distributing Android Apps (2014).
+Join David Gassner for an in-depth discussion in this video What you need to know before watching this course, part of Android App Development: Distributing Android Apps (2014).

 This course is designed for developers who already know how to build Android apps and are comfortable working with Eclipse and the android Developer Tools or ADT.
 The primary focus of the course is distributing apps through the Google Play store.
 But I'll also provide brief coverage of using the Amazon Appstore and talk about some other channels as well.
 If you're new to Android, I recommend starting with courses on the Java programming language.